leizhaocs/ArchNet/README.md

 For training:

+'''
 ./nn train <dataset name> <network cfg file> <load weights file[null]> <save weights file[null]> -cpu
+'''

+  For example

+'''
-        e.g. ./nn train mnist cfg/mnist_cnn.cfg null weights/mnist.weights
+./nn train mnist cfg/mnist_cnn.cfg null weights/mnist.weights
+'''

   You can also perform training based on some exsiting weights by changing null to some exiting weights file, e.g.

+'''
 ./nn train mnist cfg/mnist_cnn.cfg weights/mnist.weights_old weights/mnist.weights_new
+'''

   By setting -cpu flag, the execution will only use cpu even the code is compiled with GPU flag set in the Makefile.

 For testing:

+'''
 ./nn test  <dataset name> <network cfg file> <load weights file>
+'''

+  For example

+'''
-        e.g. ./nn train mnist cfg/mnist_cnn.cfg weights/mnist.weights
+./nn train mnist cfg/mnist_cnn.cfg weights/mnist.weights
+'''

   By setting -cpu flag, the execution will only use cpu even the code is compiled with GPU flag set in the Makefile.

  **Dataset**

-To download the dataset, go to the data folder and execute the python file.
+To download the dataset, go to the data folder and execute the python file. e.g.

+'''
+cd data/minst
+python download_mnist.py
+'''

  **Layers**

-Config file format:

 To write a config file, the format must strictly follow the instructions in this section.
 It is recommended to modify from an existing config file in cfg folder.

-    [global]
+- **[global]**
     layers: total number of layers in the network.
     epochs: number of epochs in training.
     lr_begin: the learning rate in the first epoch.
 Learning rate decreases linearly during training.